Particles

 Override Mode (Display)

-On the left, the original particle colors that will be displayed with the None setting.
-The Constant mode and a red color were selected in the middle.
+On the left, the original particle colors, which are displayed in the None setting.
+In the middle, the Constant mode and a red color were selected.
 This gives the originally randomly colored particles a uniform display color.
-On the right you can see the special Direction mode, in which the particles are colored according to their direction of movement.
-Mainly bluish colorations indicate a main movement along the Z-direction.
+On the right, the special Direction mode can be seen, in which the particles are colored according to their direction of movement.
+Mainly bluish colors here indicate a main movement along the Z direction.

 Override Color (Display)

-You can configure your own color for the Constant Overwrite Mode (Display).
+You can configure your own color for the Constant Override Mode (Display) here.
 Click on the color field to open a separate settings dialog with the typical color sliders.
-Otherwise, you can also click on the small arrow to the left of the color field to open the color sliders and define exact RGB or HSV color values, for example.
+You can also click on the small arrow to the left of the color field to expand the color sliders and specify exact RGB or HSV color values, for example.